 Bladeless fans like the Dyson Cool AM07 use a technology known as ‘Air Multiplier’ that generates a very powerful airflow stream.
 When air flows into the circular hoop-like tube, it is pushed out at very high pressure.

 This results in the surrounding air being drawn into the hoop for a stronger airflow 15-times more powerful than a regular fan.

 Tower fans are compact and work very well to cool down a room.
 Most come with basic features that get the job done right.
 However, by digging deeper into your pocket, you can get the best of tower fans with many features.

 To get the most out of a tower fan, list the features you need and select the closest model you can find in the market.

 Common Features: Variable speed settings, timer, adjustable stand, multi-directional oscillation, tilting head

-What We Like: Portable, provides height adjustment, powerful, easy to clean, easy to operate
+PROS: Portable, provides height adjustment, powerful, easy to clean, and easy to operate.

 With growing technology, pedestal fans have also not been left behind.
-Modern pedestal fans come with features like remote control, various speed settings, better height adjustment, tilting head, or multi-directional oscillation.
-However, unlike tower fans, pedestal fans are not packed with a ton of features.
+Modern pedestal fans include features like remote control, various speed settings, better height adjustment, tilting head, or multi-directional oscillation.
+However, unlike tower fans, pedestal fans are not packed with many features.